pingcap/docs-cn/tools/dm/deployment.md

 ## Step 2: Create the `tidb` user on the Control Machine and generate the SSH key

-Make sure you have logged in to the Control Machine using the `root` user account, and then run the following command.
+Make sure you have logged in to the Control Machine using the `root` user account, and then perform the following steps.

 1. Create the `tidb` user.